Asymmetric Number Partitioning with Splitting and Interval Targets: Partition with Split Items

-\begin{lemma} For every partition with $s\in \mathbb{N}$ split jobs and completion times $b_1,\ldots,b_n$, there exists a partition with the same completion times $b_1,\ldots,b_n$ in which only the $s$ \emph{longest} jobs are split. \end{lemma}
+\begin{lemma} For every partition with $s\in \mathbb{N}$ split items and bin relative sums $b_1,\ldots,b_n$, there exists a partition with the same bin relative sums $b_1,\ldots,b_n$ in which only the $s$ \emph{largest} items are split. \end{lemma}

-\begin{proof} Consider a partition in which some job with length $x$ is split between two or more machines, whereas some job with length $y>x$ is allocated entirely to some machine $i$.
-Construct a new partition as follows: first move job $x$ to machine $i$; second remove from machine $i$, a fraction $\frac{x}{y}$ of job $y$; and finally split that fraction of job $y$ among the other machines, in the same proportions as the previous split of job $x$.
-Each machine processes exactly the same total job length as before.
-Therefore, all completion times remain the same.
-Repeat the argument until only the longest jobs are split. \end{proof}
+\begin{proof} Consider a partition in which some item with size $x$ is split between two or more bins, whereas some item with size $y>x$ is allocated entirely to some bin $i$.
+Construct a new partition as follows: first move item $x$ to bin $i$; second remove from bin $i$, a fraction $\frac{x}{y}$ of item $y$; and finally split that fraction of item $y$ among the other bins, in the same proportions as the previous split of item $x$.
+All bin relative sums remain the same.
+Repeat the argument until only the longest items are split. \end{proof}